 init process loads:

-vip-local-development-helper.phpfile defines some helper functions that assist in loading plugins and helper files.
-This file is automatically
+vip-local-development-helper.php: defines some helper functions that assist in loading plugins and helper files.

 To load plugins from the shared themes/vip/plugins/ folder, you can use the following function call: